MariaZasypkina/Maria-Zasypkina-IO/README.md

 # Maria-Zasypkina-IO
-portfolio project for Intro to Programming course with Code the Dream
+This is a portfolio project for Intro to Programming course with Code the Dream

 Maria Zasypkina